 Yes.
 There are plenty of benches and grass areas to take a picnic in our dedicated picnic area.

 Fully accessible toilets for wheelchair users can be found in the Pump Yard behind the Stables Courtyard.
-There are also fully accessible public toilets available for use inside the House.

 Yes, you can – please note that it is essential that a group booking is made in advance using the form provided on the Group Visits page.